 Adding tags to conversations

-To add tags to conversations in bulk, tick the checkboxes to the right of the conversations you'd like to tag, either in the Team Inbox, Mine folder, or Assigned folder, and then click on the Tag drop down and select the tag you'd like to use.
+To add tags to conversations in bulk, tick the checkboxes to the left of the conversations you'd like to tag, either in the Team Inbox, Mine folder, or Assigned folder, and then click on the Tag drop down and select the tag you'd like to use.

-As well as being able to manually add tags ;to conversations, you can also set up Automation Rules to have this happen automatically based on certain criteria, for example keywords or language.
+As well as being able to manually add tags to conversations, you can also set up Automation Rules to have this happen automatically based on certain criteria, for example keywords or language.
 Learn more about Automation Rules here.

 Routing conversations to dedicated folders

 By default, all new conversations (of any type) will land in your Team Inbox.
 This works great for smaller teams, where all team members are responding to all conversations.
 However, if you have specific team members who takes care of certain types of conversations, it might be more efficient for them to work out of dedicated custom folder instead of the Team Inbox.
 This can be achieved by using a combination of tags and Automation Rules.